 Where is the Boboyan Divide located?

-The Boboyan divide is located in Namadgi National Park, at the southern end of the ACT; approximately one hour from Canberra, four hours from Sydney.
+This popular bikepacking route is located in Namadgi National Park, at the southern end of the ACT; approximately one hour from Canberra and four hours from Sydney.

 When is the Boboyan Divide open?